quantumlib/qsim/docs/tutorials/gcp_cpu.md

 *   {Colab}

       You can write code in a Colab notebook, and use your VM to run your code.
-In this step, we use the
+In this scenario, we use the
       [Get Started with qsimcirq Colab notebook](https://quantumai.google/qsim/tutorials/qsimcirq).

       1. Open the